18F/tock/docs/api.md

 [:arrow_left: Back to Tock Documentation](../docs)

-You may issue GET requests to various [endpoints](https://github.com/18F/tock/tree/master/api-docs) via the `/api/` path with results returned as JSON objects.
-We use Django REST framework's TokenAuthentication library which requires all requests to include a token value in your request header using the following format (a cURL command-line-based request is used for this example for getting project data from our Tock deployment):
+You may issue GET requests to various [endpoints](https://github.com/18F/tock/tree/master/api-docs) via the `/api/` path; your results will be returned as JSON objects.
+We use Django REST framework's TokenAuthentication library, which requires all requests to include a token value in the request header using the following format:

 ```sh
 $ curl https://tock.18f.gov/api/projects.json -H 'Authorization: Token randomalphanumericstringed854b18ba024327'
 ```
+This example uses a cURL command-line-based request for getting project data from our Tock deployment.

-To obtain your own Tock API authorization token, please visit [#tock-dev](https://gsa-tts.slack.com/messages/tock-dev/) on Slack and ping a Tock Developer.
+To get your own Tock API authorization token, please visit [#tock-dev](https://gsa-tts.slack.com/messages/tock-dev/) on Slack and ping a Tock developer.

-To access similar data in CSV format from within Tock, please visit the [/reports](https://tock.18f.gov/reports) page.
+To access similar data in CSV format within Tock, please visit the [/reports](https://tock.18f.gov/reports) page.

 # Usage

-The Tock API is used in various ways by Tock Administrators and Tock Users.
+Tock administrators and users use the Tock API in various ways.
-Below are some examples of Tock API usage.
+Here are two common examples of Tock API usage:

 - [AngryTock Slack Bot](https://github.com/18F/angrytock)
 - [Google App Script](https://github.com/18F/tock-gas-ts)